FAIRsharing/domain-ontology/README.md

 # DRAO Curation

-FAIRsharing users can add any tags to their records in the "Scope and Data Types" section of a FAIRsharing entry.
+FAIRsharing users can add any knowledge domain tags to their records.
 They can select from any of the pre-existing tags or make their own.
 If they create a new tag, then FAIRsharing curators assess that tag and, if appropriate, place it within either SRAO or DRAO.
 Otherwise, it will remain in our manually-curated "User tag" vocabulary.

 All classes within DRAO come from publicly-available ontologies.
 These terms are added to DRAO by editing the [Ontofox configuration file](https://github.com/FAIRsharing/domain-ontology/blob/master/development/DRAO-ontofox-annotation.txt).
 When Ontofox is run (see the "Build" section below), the resulting output will include the new classes.
 New FAIRsharing-specific annotation is then added via ROBOT using the SPARQL update query available at [fsannotation.ru](https://github.com/FAIRsharing/domain-ontology/blob/master/development/sparql/fsannotation.ru).